MicrosoftDocs/SupportArticles-docs/Teams/known-issues/teams-slow-video-meetings-laptops-4k.md

 - Microsoft Teams
 ---

-# Teams is slow during video meetings on laptops docked to 4K/HDR monitors
+# Teams is slow during video meetings on laptops docked to 4K/UHD monitors

 ## Summary

 Overall Teams performance on laptops may be affected during meetings that use video.
-This can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as high-dynamic range or HDR) display.
+This can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as ultra HD or UHD) display.

 ## Workaround